ELTA

-ELTA is a Lithuanian news agency based in the Lithuanian capital Vilnius.
-In a day, it receives about 5,000 news articles and produces about 300 articles in Lithuanian, Russian, and English.
-ELTA cooperates with foreign news agencies such as Reuters, ITAR-TASS, DPA, PAP, Xinhua, and others.
+ELTA is a Lithuanian news agency based in Vilnius, Lithuania.
+In a day, it receives about 5,000 news articles and produces about 300 articles in Lithuanian, with translations to English and Russian.
+ELTA cooperates with foreign news agencies such as Reuters, Associated Press, Deutsche Presse-Agentur, Polish Press Agency and others.
+The agency’s Lithuanian name is Lietuvos telegramų agentūra (“Lithuanian Telegraph Agency”).
+In Lithuanian sources the acronym ELTA is often expanded as Ereto Lietuvos telegramų agentūra (“Eretas’ Lithuanian Telegraph Agency”), referencing its founder Juozas Eretas.

 History

+Interwar

 ELTA was founded in March 1920 in Kaunas, the temporary capital of Lithuania, by Juozas Eretas, the first director of the agency, a literature professor, publicist, and public figure of Swiss descent who sought to make the ELTA news wire as efficient and reliable as a "Swiss watch".

+Juozas Eretas became connected to Lithuania through Lithuanian students at Fribourg University in late 1917, recommended by the pro-Lithuanian professor Gustav Šniurier.

 ELTA was founded based on Lithuanian press bureaus that were established in Switzerland, Denmark, France, Sweden, Germany during World War I. The agency was owned by the Ministry of Foreign Affairs.